-After Glenshaw Glass (chapter 2, su-pra), we know that one element of "gross income" that taxpayer must recognize is taxpayer's dominion and control of it.
-After Cottage Savings & Loan (chapter 2, supra), we are aware that a realization requirement applies to deductions as well as to income.
-It is not always obvious just exactly when taxpayer has dominion and control.
+After Glenshaw Glass (chapter 2, supra), we know that one element of "gross income" that taxpayer must recognize is taxpayer's dominion and control of it.
+After Cottage Savings & Loan (chapter 2, supra), we know that a realization requirement applies to deductible losses as well as to income.
+It is not always obvious just exactly when taxpayer has dominion and control over income or has realized a deductible loss.

 Consider some problematic scenarios:

-•Taxpayer receives money, has "dominion and control" over it, and would normally count it as "gross income" - but learns in a subsequent year that she must give the money back.
+•Taxpayer receives money, has "dominion and control" over it, and would normally count it as "gross income" - but learns in a subsequent year that she must give at least some of the money back.